FranGarcia94/LanguagesApp/README.md

 ## Save

-The application has an associated '.xlsx' file, in my case named 'lang2'.
+The application has an associated `.xlsx` file, in my case named `lang2`.
 This file is divided in 4 sheets named a, b, c and d, each one for a specific function.
 The main one will be the sheet a where the words or phrases inserted in the app will be saved, the rest of the tabs are optional and we will see them later.

 ![excel_sheet](./assets/sheet_a.jpg)

 As we can see in the image, the sheet is divided in 4 columns that coincide with the entry boxes of the interface.

 Returning to the interface, the 'Save' button saves in the excel sheet the words found in the text boxes, each one in its corresponding column.
-If any of the text boxes is blank, it will be automatically named as 'none' in the text sheet, also it is necessary to always insert a word in the Spanish language since this is the base language from which I started and this way I was sure to fill it whenever I inserted a new word.
+If any of the text boxes is blank, it will be automatically named as `none` in the text sheet, also it is necessary to always insert a word in the Spanish language since this is the base language from which I started and this way I was sure to fill it whenever I inserted a new word.

 It is also implemented that all words are saved in lowercase to facilitate other functionalities and that only a certain number of characters can be inserted, in this case 20 has been set as a limit but this can be changed in the following lines of code: